All Products

 Billing

-For a pay-as-you-go Cloud Firewall instance, billing is based on the actual number of accessed assets and the amount of processed traffic.
-Fees for the previous day are calculated and deducted from your account the next day.
+For a pay-as-you-go Cloud Firewall instance, billing is based on the actual number of protected assets and the amount of processed traffic.
+Fees for the previous day's usage are calculated and deducted from your account on the following day.

 The formula for calculating the fees for a pay-as-you-go Cloud Firewall instance is: